Root Canal Treatment in Greater Kailash

 • Tooth Sensitivity: The issue of tooth sensitivity is quite common among both children and adults.
 It usually occurs due to the weakening of the surrounding nerves.
 If one is experiencing this particular symptom severely, it will be better to undergo root canal treatment.

-• Decaying: Tooth decaying occurs due to having a low amount of calcium in teeth.
+• Decaying: Tooth decay occurs due to having a low amount of calcium in teeth.
 It can be quite painful, even during the initial period.
 If not addressed quickly, then the patient can lose their teeth as well.

 • Swollen Gums: Due to a bacterial infection, the gums of a human being can get inflamed as well.
 In essence, it is a severe condition and needs to be treated as quickly as possible.
 Otherwise, in severe cases, the individual might lose their teeth as well.